rahul-verma/swayam/docs/README.md

 ### Generator

-- Used to define a specific kind of tool which when iterated over produces structures of the same kind.
+- Used to define a specific kind of injectable which when iterated over produces structures of the same kind.
 - Typical usage: Looping.
 - always define input/output structure on a generator basis.
 - allow_none_output tweaks the default where the encapsulated callable is allowed to return None.